kogosoftwarellc/open-api/README.md

 };
 ```

-Define your security handlers in the OpenAPI initialization args:
+Next you can define your security handlers in the OpenAPI initialization args:

 ```javascript
 openapi.initialize({